Skip to content

 Tip

-Using Spot instances significantly reduces compute cost for Constellation clusters.
+Using Spot instances significantly reduces compute costs for Constellation clusters.

 • Cluster Critical Workloads (ArgoCD, CoreDNS, Cilium, Karpenter, Traefik) -> workload-tier: baseline

-This strategy enables us to reduce the compute costs while still being relatively stable and predictable.
+This strategy enables us to reduce compute costs while maintaining stability and predictability for critical services.

-Add a spec.template.spec.nodeSelector to your deployments with workload-tier: on-demand for On-Demand nodes:
+Add a spec.template.spec.nodeSelector to your deployments to specify the workload-tier:

 apiVersion: apps/v1